vespa-engine/blog/_posts/2024-03-01-announcing-long-context-colbert-in-vespa.md

 multiple Max Sim calculations (per field) for the same query input tensor.

-**But, it’s a vector per token, you will need a lot of memory for that or what?**
+**But, it is a vector per token, you will need a lots of memory for?**
-The Vespa ColBERT compression reduces the footprint to 16 bytes per token vector, multiplied by the total number of tokens in the document.
+The Vespa ColBERT compression reduces the footprint to `16` bytes per token vector, multiplied by the total number of tokens in the document.
 The `paged` option allows Vespa to use the OS virtual memory management to page data in and out on demand.

-**How do these scoring methods scale with the number of documents ranked, tokens, context windows?**
+**How do these scoring methods scale with the number of documents ranked, tokens, and context windows?**
 FLOPS scale with the number of documents ranked times the number of token vectors in the document.
-The storage footprint scales with the number of documents multiplied by the number of token vectors per document.

 **How does Long-ColBERT compare to RankGPT, cross-encoders, or re-ranking services?**
 It's a tradeoff between effectiveness and performance factors like cost and latency.

 **Can I combine ColBERT with reranking with cross-encoder models in Vespa?**
 Yes, an example phased ranking pipeline could use hybrid retrieval,